 Is it any good?

 Families can talk about celebrity culture.
-The show's guests include lots of celebrities, who are usually promoting their latest project.
+The show's guests include lots of celebrities, who are usually promoting their latest projects.
 Do you think these interviews make stars seem more human?
 Does the host ever seem to be fawning over his famous guests?

 Why have silly and outrageous antics become standard fare on late-night TV?
 Do you think these bits are ever so silly that they're no longer funny?
 Which ones make you laugh, which ones make you groan, and why?

 The Tonight Show has had some infamous staffing conflicts over the years, including the most recent, when NBC ousted Conan O'Brien from The Tonight Show and replaced him in 2010 with Jay Leno.
 Did that scandal hang heavy over Leno's show?
 Will it affect Fallon's version?